elunna/nerfhack-changelog/README.md

 #### Magic markers
 * Magic markers do not appear in a player's starting inventory.
-* Appear randomly much less often (1/5'th of the frequency in Vanilla)
+* Magic markers don't spawn randomly.
-* They can still be created from polypiling
+* They cannot be created from polypiling
-* There is a 1 in 4 chance of a magic marker being the Sokoban prize.
+* There is a 1 in 4 chance of a magic marker being the Sokoban prize and two Sokoban levels have magic markers guaranteed.
 * There is also a chance of a magic marker being hidden in the Lost Tomb level.
-* Added magic markers to soko1-7 and soko1-8.
+* A magic marker can also be found in the Boulder Bonanza Mine's End level.

 #### Unicorn horns
 * Unicorn horns are now one-handed, dealing d6 vs small/d7 vs large